robdyke/dotfiles/README.md

 ----
 See http://hivelogic.com/articles/top-10-programming-fonts for the best terminal font.
+I prefer Consolas and Menlo on OS X.